rcpacheco/rcpacheco.github.io/README.md

 # rcpacheco.github.io

-Welcome to Ricardo Pacheco's personal Blog
+Welcome to Ricardo Pacheco's personal Blog.

+This blog contains information regardin my peronal interests.
+I share the code in this repositories with the intention to contribute back to the open source community.

+I will publish the work under an MIT licence so that you can use freely the code.